microsoft/fluentui/rfcs/convergence/context-values.md

 ## Summary

-This RFC affects converged components and proposes multiple options how to handle memoized context values for React Contexts.
+This RFC affects converged components and proposes multiple options detailing how to handle memoized context values for React Contexts.

 ## Background